 A note to our EU and UK participants: The EU has promulgated regulations which they claim to apply even to persons in the USA, such as the administrators of this project.

 We have no ability to completely fulfill these.
 We note the following: the only information that is stored on our server computers is what is available on our web pages.
-If you leave our project at FTDNA this will disappear at the next update.
-The only identifying information other than what is on our public web site that we store on private (not web accessible) computers is your full name, earliest ancestor, kit number, and the list of SNPs that appears at the bottom of your FTDNA SNP page (if you join through FTDNA), unless you send it or a pointer to it in an email to us.
+If you leave our project at FTDNA this will disappear in the next update cycle.
+The only identifying information, other than what is on our public web site that we store on private (not web accessible) computers, is your full name, earliest ancestor, kit number, and the list of SNPs that appears at the bottom of your FTDNA SNP page (if you join through FTDNA); unless you send it, or a pointer to it, in an email to us.
 None of this can be removed from our permanent backups.
-Your email is necessarily used in daily processing (as the file that tells us your Ysearch code contains it), but will not be not stored.
-If you send data to us such as Family Finder files or BigY data you agree that we can keep backups of it permanently.
+Your email is necessarily used in daily processing (as the file that tells us your Ysearch code contains it), but will not be stored.
+If you send data to us, such as Family Finder files or BigY data, you agree that we can keep backups of it permanently.
 We can remove results processed from it from our public areas.
 We can see such items as appear on your FTDNA page available to GAP administrators (e.g. mail address) , so long as you remain a project participant at FTDNA, but we never copy it at all.
 If, starting now, you are not comfortable with this, do not join our project at FTDNA.
 Except for not keeping email addresses none of this is a change to our longstanding policy.

 DNA Project Originator